Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Acknowledgments

 \section{Acknowledgments}

+We thank the two referees for constructive reports that have helped to improve this manuscript.
+KF thanks Francisco Aros for helpful discussions.
 KF acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 101103830.
 ACS acknowledges support from FAPERGS (grants 23/2551-0001832-2 and 24/2551-0001548-5), CNPq (grants 314301/2021-6, 312940/2025-4, 445231/2024-6, and 404233/2024-4), and CAPES (grant 88887.004427/2024-00).
 A.F.M acknowledges support from RYC2021-031099-I of MICIN/AEI/10.13039/501100011033/ UE NextGenerationEU/PRTR.
 O.M. is grateful to the Swiss National Science Foundation for financial support under the grant number PZ00P2\_202104.
+KF, MB, AFM, ACS, GvV, AG acknowledge support from PID2024-16088NB-I00.
 This work made use of Astropy:\footnote{\url{http://www.astropy.org}} a community-developed core Python package and an ecosystem of tools and resources for astronomy \citep{astropy2013, astropy2018, astropy2022}.
 Based on observations collected at the European Southern Observatory under ESO programme 114.274W (PI: Fahrion).

 \begin{appendix}